Francis Kwame Agbemafle is the founder and Executive Director of the VIMA organisation. He is also a graduate licensed nurse by profession.

-As a child growing up without shoes, Francis remembered how he got his donated first pair of shoes from a German Presbyterian Missionary visiting his village at the age of 7 and kept those shoes for as long as he could, and when the shoes could not fit him any longer, he devised a plan to keep them for a bit longer by cutting a hole so his big toe could stick out.
+As a child growing up without shoes, Francis remembered how he got his first pair of donated shoes from a German Presbyterian Missionary visiting his village at the age of 7 and kept those shoes for as long as he could, and when the shoes could not fit him any longer, he devised a plan to keep them for a bit longer by cutting a hole so his big toe could stick out.
 He talks about how those shoes brought him self-dignity, esteem and a reason to go to school each day thereby improving his attendance.
 Today, Francis is on a mission to pay it forward and also speak to the youth about the importance of education.
 He is working hard to bring hope to kids in remote villages across Ghana and other parts of Africa and he has been very successful at doing so with the help of donations from individuals, sympathizers, faith-based institutions, charitable organizations and hospitals.
-To date, VIMA has donated approximately 15,000 pairs of shoes to orphans in rural Ghana, the organization has also donated medical supplies to rural clinics, the equivalence of a 40 footer container, renovated classroom blocks and built bathrooms for schools and much more.
+To date, VIMA has donated approximately 15,000 pairs of shoes, 40,000 pairs of clothing to orphans in rural Ghana, the organization has also donated medical supplies to rural clinics, the equivalence of a 40 footer container, renovated classroom blocks and built bathrooms for schools and much more.
 He stated, the smiles on the faces of beneficiary village kids receiving their first shoes, clothes, books and educational materials is all he needs to keep doing his work.
 The Pinnacle of a busy working day for Francis includes reading letters of gratitude from the children VIMA helps.
 In his own words, “It reminds me of my own childhood and it makes it all worthwhile.”